 Photo: Erik Mc Gregor

 They called this vigil “Naming the Lost.”
-Alongside the online action, members of Naming the Lost created physical memorials in each of the five boroughs of New York City, installing them at Queens’ Corona Plaza, Jacobi Hospital in the Bronx, Ridge Street & Broome Street on the Lower East Side, Green-Wood Cemetery in Brooklyn, and Verrazano Nursing Home in Staten Island.
+Alongside the online action, members of Naming the Lost Memorials created site-based physical memorials in each of the five boroughs of New York City, installing them at Queens’ Corona Plaza, Jacobi Hospital in the Bronx, Ridge Street & Broome Street on the Lower East Side, Green-Wood Cemetery in Brooklyn, and Verrazano Nursing Home in Staten Island.

 Photo: Erik Mc Gregor